Welcome to Upflow, we're glad you're here!

 - Treezor Framework Contract: When using the Payment Services, the Treezor Framework contract concluded between the Client and Treezor, governing the performance of the Payment Transactions, accessible via the web page www.upflow.io/legal

-- User Accounts Accounts created by the Administrator and made available to any person authorised by them to access the Client Interface.
+- User Accounts Accounts created by the Administrator and made available to any person authorized by them to access the Client Interface.

-- Users Natural persons authorised by the Administrator to access the Client Interface subject to the rights allocated to them by the Administrator.
+- Users Natural persons authorized by the Administrator to access the Client Interface subject to the rights allocated to them by the Administrator.